 Resources & Facilities

-The Quantum Photonics Laboratory will be temporarily located in the Engineering Sciences Building (ESB) during the construction of Henley Hall -- the future home of the Institute of Energy Efficiency (IEE) and the QPL due to be completed in 2020.
-Our lab will be equipped with state-of-the-art instrumentation and quantum optical experimental techniques, with capabilities that include:
+The Quantum Photonics Laboratory is located in Henley Hall -- the home of the Institute of Energy Efficiency (IEE) and the QPL.
+Our lab is equipped with state-of-the-art instrumentation and quantum photonic experiments and testbeds, with capabilities that include:

 - Cryogenics: A 4K closed-cycle cryostat with XYZ nanopositioning, low-working distance optical access, and DC-to-microwave electronic probe capabilities.
 The QPL also operates a 10 mK dilution refrigerator system with a customized vibration-stabilized optical confocal microscope combined with microwave electronics in the Quantum Foundry Low-Temperature Optics Lab in CNSI.